IfeoluwaDavid/University-Registration-System-URS/README.md

 This system can function with multiple clients and a single server.
 To setup this system, the server should be launched first in order to listen to clients who wish to establish a server connection.<br>
 ![alt text](https://github.com/IfeoluwaDavid/University-Registration-System-URS/blob/master/demo/initialsetup.PNG)

-## All users can browse University programs & courses
+## Browse University Programs & Courses
 After client-server connection, this is the first interface provided to the user.
 Without having to login to the system, users can browse the univeristy faculties, the programs (departments) available in each faculty as well as the courses available in each program.<br>
 ![alt text](https://github.com/IfeoluwaDavid/University-Registration-System-URS/blob/master/demo/browseuniversity.PNG)